October 25, 2020 Posted In Car Accidents

 Driver distraction is a severe problem on the roads of California.
 Some of the most common culprits are cellphones, texting, passengers, children, pets, radios, food and drink, maps/GPS, daydreaming, and rubbernecking.
 A distracted driver in Riverside can cause an accident by failing to notice a hazard in time to brake and prevent a collision.
 Distractions reduce reaction times and increase the risk of car accidents.

 Speeding is a common infraction in California.
 Many drivers speed to make it to work on time, avoid traffic or due to recklessness.
 Speeding generally refers to exceeding posted speed limits, but it can also refer to driving at or below the limit if dangerous road conditions – such as rain or fog – make it dangerous for drivers to go the speed limit.
-Speeding can cause catastrophic car accidents.
+Speeding can cause catastrophic car accidents in San Bernardino, or anywhere in the country.
 When two cars collide at a high speed, the damages and injuries can be much worse than in a low-speed accident.

 Alcohol involvement is common in car accident reports in California.
 The total number of drunk driving fatalities in California in 2017 was 1,147 according to the state highway patrol office, with 220 victims injured and killed in the City of Riverside.
 A drunk driver is more likely to have poor judgment and reduced reaction times.
 Drunk drivers can cause accidents such as T-bone accidents, head-on collisions, high-speed crashes and pileups.
 The legal limit for blood alcohol concentration levels in California is 0.08%.
 Exceeding this amount – or driving with any amount of alcohol that impairs your driving abilities – could lead to a criminal driving under the influence charge.